arkandias/geyser/README.md

 - `https://<server-hostname>/api` proxies requests to the backend NestJS server
 - `https://<server-hostname>/auth` proxies requests to the Keycloak authentication service

-The frontend also handles SSL termination and serves static assets for the web application.
+The frontend also handles TLS termination and serves static assets for the web application.

 ### Backend (backend, hasura, db)